-In 2012 Pittsburgh hired Veolia before the lead crisis emerged as a serious issue.
+In 2012, Pittsburgh hired Veolia before the lead crises emerged as a serious issue.

-In 2014, an unauthorized change of anti-corrosion chemicals occurred, contributing to a spike in lead concentration in Pittsburgh's water supply.
+In 2014, an unauthorized change of anti-corrosion chemicals occurred, contributing to the increase in lead concentration in Pittsburgh's water supply.

-In 2014, the Pittsburgh Water and Sewer Authority (PWSA) broke state law by switching from soda ash to caustic soda as an anti-corrosion treatment without approval, sparking an increase in erosion levels and causing lead levels to spike.
+In 2014, the Pittsburgh Water and Sewer Authority (PWSA) broke state law by switching from soda ash to caustic soda as an anti-corrosion treatment without approval, sparking an increase in erosion levels.

 In 2015, Flint hired Veolia to help manage the lead crises.